daho79/streaming-platform/README.md

-# StreamFlix - Modern Streaming Platform
+# StreamDZD - Modern Streaming Platform

 A modern and user-friendly streaming website where users can watch movies, TV shows, and live streams.
 Built with Next.js, TypeScript, and Tailwind CSS.